ControlSystemStudio/phoebus/app/save-and-restore/app/doc/index.rst

 Authorization uses a role-based approach like so:

 * Unauthenticated users may read data, i.e. browse the tree and view configurations and snapshots.
-* Role0:
+* Role "user":
     * Create/update and save configurations
     * Take and save snapshots.
     * Delete nodes if user id matches and:
         * Node is a snapshot
         * Node is configuration or folder with no child nodes
-* Role1: +perform restore operation
+* Role "superuser": +perform restore operation
-* Role2: no restrictions
+* Role "admin": no restrictions

-Actual roles are defined and managed on the service.
+Roles are defined and managed on the service.
 Role (group) membership is managed in Active Directory or LDAP.